catseye/The-Dossier/article/Computer Games of Note.md

 Every so often, in a television commercial or similar, I hear the exact same squeaking sound that the trapdoor made in this game, and I have a flashback to it.
 (That sound sample must be in the public domain or something.)

-### Adventure Construction Set

-*   genre: Role-playing
-*   available-for: Commodore 64, others
-*   controls: joystick and one button

-I'm a sucker for "construction sets" (games that come with a level editor), and a sucker for adventure games, so this would seem a natural fit.
-It's actually a construction set for role-playing games, though, although suited for ones containing some measure of puzzle-solving.
-The "language" in which the game is described is somewhat interesting; individual objects can have effects associated with them (such as summon monster, raise health, display a message, etc.,) and they can be stacked in a single square; the square can be told to trigger all the objects when the player walks over it, or bumps into it.

-### Zelazny Angband

-*   genre: Roguelike
-*   available for: POSIX
-*   controls: keyboard

-I'm not at all a fan of Roger Zelazny's stuff, but this is one of the best-hacked Angband's out there, and has a really good gameplay balance.

-### Alphaman

-*   genre: Roguelike
-*   available for: MS-DOS
-*   controls: keyboard

-A post-apocalyptic roguelike which is alternately realistic (I'm thinking particularly of the weather patterns) and silly (you can be attacked by monsters called the Bush and the Quayle... and let's not forget about the Venetian Blind!)

-One of the best mutant powers to have is Mechanical Genius, which lets you take apart gadgets (like microwave ovens) and create new and interesting gadgets.

-I had thought the name was an obvious play on "The Omega Man", given the post-apocalyptic nature of the game, but having just re-read the manual, the author claims it was inspired by the tabletop RPG's "Metamorphosis Alpha" (which was itself inspired by the novel "Non-Stop") and "Gamma World" (which was inspired by various post-apocalyptic novels and movies from the 1950's to 70's, which might well include "I am Legend" and "The Omega Man".)
-Of course, he doesn't say that the choice to combine "Alpha" with "man" came solely from Metamorphosis Alpha, and, while "Omega" refers to "last", "Alpha" and "Gamma" likely refer to the role of radiation, and well I mean it's all a bit of a Greek alphabet soup anyway isn't it.

 ### Dungeon Keeper II (Conquest, Windows, mouse and keyboard)